slarmore/workflowV2/README.md

 Additional global configuration variables are also accessible here.
 For example, the default Slurm partition is set `default_partition = 'short,lopez'`

 # Updating
-Updates can be pulled with the following
+Updates can be pulled with the following:\
 ` pip  install --upgrade git+https://github.com/neal-p/workflowV2.git`

 # Creating and using Mol Objects